-Our grassroots-level training programs and workshops held in states like Maharashtra, Jammu & Kashmir & Karnataka help with capacity-building and target wildlife crime prevention in the field.
-Flagship species like tigers, leopards and Sloth Bears require intensive protection on the ground.
-We conduct training programs and workshops to train law enforcement officers at the grass roots level to help build capacity in the front line through strategic staffing of forest departments and enforcement agencies.
+Our grassroots-level training programs and workshops, held in states like Maharashtra, Jammu & Kashmir and Karnataka, help with capacity-building and target wildlife crime prevention in the field.
+We conduct training programs and workshops to train law enforcement officers at the fundamental level to help build capacity in the front line through strategic staffing of forest departments and enforcement agencies.

 We extend gratitude to our partners, One Voice Association (France) and Hauser Bears (UK) for their invaluable support in running this dedicated anti-poaching unit.

 Objective: Forest Watch assists the forest department, the police department and law enforcement agencies to crack down on traffickers and smugglers, recover animal skins, body parts, ivory and sometimes live animals from poachers, and even provide legal assistance where required.
 We offer further assistance by conducting grassroots-level training workshops focusing on capacity building and wildlife crime prevention in the field.

 Scope: Regulating or mitigating cases of wildlife trafficking and providing legal help where needed.